NoLieNoSean/NoNotes/content/Notes/LEC CAL1 19.md

 ^c71feb

-Turns out you can slightly relax the hypothesis and still have $\mathbf{f}$ to be differentiable.
+Turns out you can slightly relax the hypothesis and still have $\mathbf{f}$ to be differentiable, although I cannot see myself ever using this:

 > [!Theorem] @apostolMathematicalAnalysis1985
 > Assume that one of the partial derivatives $D_{1}\mathbf{f}, \dots, D_{n}\mathbf{f}$ exist at $\mathbf{c}$ and that the remaining $n-1$ partial derivatives exist in some $n$-ball $B(\mathbf{c})$ and are continuous at $\mathbf{c}$.
 Then $\mathbf{f}$ is differentiable at $\mathbf{c}$.